VAhola/VietnamTour/README.md

 ## Testing

+The follow tests were made to ensure the sign up and book buttons and forms are working properly:
 1. Sign Up form
     1. Go to the "Home" page
-    1. Try to submit the form with an invalid email address and verify that a relevant error message appears
+    1. Try to submit the form without an email address and verify that a relevant error message appears
+    1. Try to submit the form without a name and verify that a relevant error message appears
 1. Book Now form - 8 Days
     1. Go to the "8 Days Vietnam at glances" page under Our Tours
     1. Try to submit the form with an invalid email address and verify that a relevant error message appears
+    1. Try to submit the form without a name and verify that a relevant error message appears
+    1. Try to submit the form without a desidered start date and verify that a relevant error message appears
 1. Book Now form - 16 Days
    1. Go to the "16 Day Complete Vietnam" page under Our Tours
    1. Try to submit the form with an invalid email address and verify that a relevant error message appears
+   1. Try to submit the form without a name and verify that a relevant error message appears
+   1. Try to submit the form without a desidered start date and verify that a relevant error message appears

+In addition, the link to top at the footer of each site as well as the navigation links at the top were all tested to make sure they work as expected.

+The site was reviewed on laptop, mobile phone and a large monitor using 1E11, Chrome, Edge and FireFox

 ## Deployment